c-h-/universal-native-boilerplate/README.md

 Publishing for the web is the simplest.
 Grab the files from `/build/web/production` and host them somewhere.
 GitHub Pages is good for static site hosting.
 Netlify is good too; it supports HTTPS via Let's Encrypt which is nice.
 If you want server-side rendering, you'll want to run the included server (or your own) in any Node instance.

 Advanced Pro Tip: Use [Polyfill.io](https://polyfill.io/v2/docs/) and a lighter Babel transform preset for web code.
 This would mean a smaller app bundle size, with only the necessary code polyfilled for each browser.
-Since service workers don't support third-party origins right now, it breaks offline support to use polyfill.io.
-You can host your own polyfill service on a first-party server in order to enable offline support with this approach.
+Make sure to properly set up the OfflinePlugin's service worker to properly cache the third-party polyfill script as an opaque resource.
+If you use an offline-first approach with Polyfill.io but don't cache the polyfill script, then when users visit the webapp offline it will be broken - the polyfill won't be there to get your app's code executing properly.

 ### Windows
 ![Windows Screenshot](/boilerplate/docs/images/windows.png?raw=true)